Geometry of the logarithmic Hodge moduli space (with an Appendix joint with Siqing Zhang)

 In both applications, we use compactification methods from \cite{decataldo-cambridge}, suitably generalized in \cite{decataldo-zhang-completion}.
 To this end, we need to recall in \S\ref{subs:1100} the construction of suitably good compactifications of the relevant moduli spaces given in \cite{decataldo-zhang-completion}.
 Since such a compactification has not been constructed in the case of Hodge moduli spaces in \cite{decataldo-zhang-completion}, we provide one here.

 Finally, in the appendix \S\ref{appdx} jointly written with S. Zhang, we provide a construction of the Hodge-Hitchin morphism correcting minor inaccuracies in the literature.

-{\bf Acknowledgments.} We thank Roberto Fringuelli, Jochen Heinloth, Mirko Mauri and Siqing Zhang for useful conversations.
-We thank P. Huang, G. Kydonakis, H. Sun and L. Zhao for useful conversations.
+{\bf Acknowledgments.} We thank Roberto Fringuelli, Jochen Heinloth, Pengfei Huang, Georgios Kydonakis, Mirko Mauri, Hao Sun, Siqing Zhang, and Lutian Zhao for useful conversations.
+We would also like to thank the referee for carefully reading the manuscript.
 The first-named author has been partially supported by NSF grants 1901975 and DMS-2200492, and by a Simons Fellowship in Mathematics Award n.
 672936. \end{section}

 \begin{section}{Moduli stacks/spaces with poles}